 Advanced search lets you query SLOs by any combination of SLO attributes:

-description - text search
+name and description - text search

 time window - 7d, 30d, 90d